Analysis: Six things to watch in the Seahawks’ first preseason game Thursday vs. the Denver Broncos

 5, The battle at nickelback.

-Speaking of Amadi, a fourth-round pick from Oregon, he fits in to what remains one of the team’s more intriguing competitions – the battle for the nickel corner spot.
+Speaking of Amadi, a fourth-round pick from Oregon, he fits in to what remains one of the team’s more intriguing competitions – the battle for the nickel-corner spot.

 Akeem King has consistently worked as the starter there with Kalan Reed as the backup.
-But King has also been getting some work on the outside working behind Shaquill Griffin at left cornerback and the Seahawks seem more willing than ever to mix-and-match personnel on defense, meaning there could be opportunities for more than one nickel to see regular playing time (the 6-1, 215-pound King against bigger receivers, the shorter Reed and Amadi against smaller, quicker types).
+But King has also been getting some work on the outside working behind Shaquill Griffin at left cornerback, and the Seahawks seem more willing than ever to mix-and-match personnel on defense, meaning there could be opportunities for more than one nickel to see regular playing time (the 6-1, 215-pound King against bigger receivers, the shorter Reed and Amadi against smaller, quicker types).

 Amadi has also been used extensively at safety but has gotten more work at nickel of late following the signing of DeShawn Shead to add depth at safety.